rohanfosse/methodologie-2023/fichiers/transcription-naomi-1.md

 </div>

 <div class="effet_atelier">
-<span class="lcm">(Lord Christopher Moncton)</span> No Naomi the physical sciences are not a democracy science isn't done by a show of hands it's not done by a ballot it's done by careful observation and measurement followed by the application and development of rational scientific theories based on the data and expressed in the language of science which is mathematics
+<span class="lcm">Lord Christopher Moncton:</span> No Naomi the physical sciences are not a democracy science isn't done by a show of hands it's not done by a ballot it's done by careful observation and measurement followed by the application and development of rational scientific theories based on the data and expressed in the language of science which is mathematics
 </div>

 <div class="exemple_atelier">